danbev/learning-ai/notes/architectures/rwkv.md

         return lctx.inp_s_mask;
     }
 ```
-Notice that this is creating a 2d tensor with 1 column and one row.
-So this
+Notice that this is creating a 2d tensor with 1 column and the number of
-is also something related to state.
+sequences as the number of rows.
+Notice again that this is a F32 tensor and
+it has multiple rows (one for each sequence).

 Next we build up the input embedding tensor:
 ```
         inpL = llm_build_inp_embd(ctx0, lctx, hparams, batch, model.tok_embd, cb);
 ```

 ```c++
 static struct ggml_tensor * llm_build_inp_embd(
         struct ggml_context * ctx,